 *Note distances & times may vary due to road construction, weather, etc.

-Repairs to Upper State Highway 7, Estes Park to Raymond
+Repairs to Upper State Highway 7, from Lily Lake to Meeker Park

 - Full closures of SH-7 are not expected, but single-lane traffic at culvert crossings that will be managed with temporary signals.